 B.A., English, LaSalle University, Philadelphia

-1How do we build and pursue an effective PPM strategy?
+1How do we build an effective strategy realization office and/or enterprise PMO?